James Whale (presenter)

-Michael James Whale (born 13 May 1951) is an English radio personality, television presenter, podcast host and author.
-He gained initial prominence in the 1980s as the host of The James Whale Radio Show on Radio Aire in Leeds, which was simulcast on national television.
-From 1995 to 2008, Whale hosted a night time radio show on talkSPORT (Talk Radio 1995–2000), followed by stints on LBC 97.3 and various BBC radio stations.
+Michael James Whale (13 May 1951 – 4 August 2025) was a British radio personality, television presenter and podcaster who gained initial prominence in the 1980s as the host of The James Whale Radio Show on Radio Aire in Leeds, which was simulcast on national television.

-Whale is the current host of his podcast The James Whale Show and a night time radio show on talkRADIO and TalkTV.
+From 1995 to 2008 he hosted a night-time radio show on Talksport, followed by stints on LBC 97.3 and various BBC radio stations.
+Whale was the host of the podcast The James Whale Show and a night-time weekly radio show on talkRADIO.
+Whale was known as a presenter who was controversial and outspoken.
+In 2008, he was suspended by Talksport for urging listeners to vote for Boris Johnson in the upcoming London mayoral election.
+In 2018 he was suspended by talkRADIO pending an investigation for appearing to ridicule a guest, the journalist Nichi Hodgson, who was speaking on air about her experience of sexual assault.
+He was later reinstated.

+He was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to broadcasting and charity.

 Early life

-Whale was born on 13 May 1951 in Ewell, Surrey into "an ordinary middle class family".
-His English father David worked in the family business S&R Whale, which made dresses, aprons and overalls in a factory in Brixton, London.
-His Welsh mother Anne (née Price) was a professional ballet dancer.
+Michael James Whale was born on 13 May 1951 in Ewell, Surrey, into "an ordinary middle class family".
+His English father, David, worked in the family business S&R Whale, which made dresses, aprons and overalls in a factory in Brixton, London.
+His Welsh mother, Anne (née Price), was a professional ballet dancer.
 His parents later owned The Green Man pub in Ewell.
-Whale has a younger brother, Keith.
+Whale had a younger brother, Keith.
 Whale did not enjoy his school life.
 After failing his eleven-plus exam, he attended Linton's Lane Secondary Modern School and Longmead County Secondary Boys School, both in Epsom.

-From fourteen to sixteen, Whale took up archery and became a Surrey junior champion.
-He relocated to the King's Cross area of London where his parents ran a pub.
+From the age of fourteen to sixteen, Whale took up archery and became a Surrey junior champion.
+He relocated to the King's Cross area of London, where his parents ran a pub.
 He wanted to become an actor, but his mother advised him to "get a proper job".
 Among Whale's first jobs was as a trainee buyer for Harrods.
 In this job he came into contact with a DJ who influenced him to become one soon after, citing Tony Blackburn, Johnnie Walker and Kid Jensen as among his favourites.
 After learning that Watneys was to open a chain of discos, Whale took their DJ training course and landed his first gig at The Bird's Nest in Muswell Hill, north London.
 He found the experience "dull", but realised he had an ability to introduce records and worked at a Watney's venue in Sweden for several months.
 Upon returning home Whale resumed DJ work, took acting lessons and worked as a rep, but earned little money.